Almost every woman knows that folic acid is one of the MOST important vitamins for pregnancy.

 With that said, we believe there might be something more to the story of using 5-MTHF as another well-designed study found a strong association between an MTHFR gene mutation and recurrent pregnancy loss.

-All-in-all there’s much to learn about the use of 5-MTHF among women struggling to conceive before we feel comfortable suggesting you should replace it for conventional folic acid.
+All-in-all there’s much to learn about the use of 5-MTHF among women struggling to conceive before we feel comfortable suggesting you should replace it with conventional folic acid.

 Folic acid is an important vitamin for both men and women, especially when trying to conceive.
-Beyond protecting against the risk for certain birth defects, folic acid can optimize many aspects of your fertility.
+Beyond protecting against the risk for certain birth defects, folic acid can optimize many aspects of your fertility and help your body prepare for a healthy pregnancy.

-Remember that folic acid and folate are not the same thing, and despite the need for folic acid supplementation, there are many healthy food sources of folate.
+Remember that folic acid and folate are not the exact same type of b-vitamins, and despite the need for folic acid supplementation, there are many healthy food sources of folate.

 Disclaimer alert… always talk to your doctor before beginning any supplement, and make sure they understand the potential risks and benefits of their use.
 The goal is to optimize your fertility as well as your overall health, not put it in harm’s way.